seanf316/P3-Reclaim-The-Light/README.md

 The below steps were followed to deploy this project to Heroku:
 1. Go to [Heroku](https://dashboard.heroku.com/apps) and click "New" to create a new app.
 2. After choosing the app name and setting the region, press "Create app".
 3. Go to "Settings" and navigate to Config Vars.
-Add a Config Var with a key word of called PORT and a value of 8000.
+Add a Config Var with a keyword called PORT and a value of 8000.
 4. Still in the "Settings", navigate to Buildpacks and add buildpacks for Python and NodeJS (in order).
 5. Leave "Settings" and go to "Deploy".
 Scroll down and set Deployment Method to GitHub.
 Once GitHub is chosen, find your repository and connect it to Heroku.